The Diamond Model Theory: Shaping The Future Of National Competitiveness

 The theory is structured around four main attributes that form a "diamond," suggesting that these factors interact to create a conducive environment for industry success.
 These key factors are:

-1. Factor Conditions: This involves the nation’s position in factors of production, such as skilled labor, infrastructure, and technological readiness.
+1. Factor Conditions: This involves the nation’s position in factors of production, such as skilled labour, infrastructure, and technological readiness.
 It's not just the abundance of these factors, but also the country's capacity to continually innovate and upgrade them.

 2. Demand Conditions: The nature of home-market demand for the industry’s product or service.
 The theory posits that a sophisticated and demanding local market leads to firms striving for innovation and quality, enhancing competitiveness.